 people in need received our assistance in 2018.

-We work with partners to provide children and youth with quality education through:
+Alongside our partners, we are working with the Rohingya people and the host communities to provide children and youth with quality education through:

-- vocational training and entrepreneurial start-up grants to help youth generate income for themselves and their families
+- Technical training and entrepreneurial start-up grants to help youth generate income for themselves and their families.

 Information, counselling and legal assistance (ICLA)